Nausea - hyperemesis; Vomiting - hyperemesis; Morning sickness - hyperemesis; Pregnancy - hyperemesis

 - Abdominal pain.

 - Weight loss of more than 5 pounds or 2.7 kilograms.
-(Weigh yourself several times to watch for excessive weight loss.)
+(Weigh yourself regularly to watch for excessive weight loss.)

 Cappell MS. Gastrointestinal disorders during pregnancy.
 In: Landon MB, Galan HL, Jauniaux ERM, et al, eds.
 Gabbe's Obstetrics: Normal and Problem Pregnancies.
 8th ed.
 Philadelphia, PA: Elsevier; 2021:chap 48.